Tenaya Canyon

+Geology

+The canyon is notable for its abundance of glacial polish.
+The narrowness and V-shape of the bottom of the canyon are due to the peculiarity of the glacial quarrying there: the longitudinal belt of fractures favored the downward plucking, while the lateral quarrying was limited by the solid rock masses on both sides.
+The staircase in the canyon is underdeveloped, except for a gigantic first step at its head.

+Hiking

-The canyon has no foot trail and is notoriously difficult to navigate, particularly in spring and summer when water levels are high.
-Signs warn against hiking in the canyon.
+The canyon has no foot trail and is notoriously difficult to navigate due to its steep and polished sides, particularly in spring and summer when water levels are high, Signs warn against hiking in the canyon.
 The American Canyoneering Association gives Tenaya Canyon a rating of 3B V. The 3 is an "intermediate" rating on a scale of 1 to 4, with 4 most difficult; B is a measure of water volume on a scale of A to C; and the V indicates that the trip will take one and a half days.

 The canyon has achieved notoriety because of a curse Chief Tenaya reportedly invoked in the 1850s as a result of the death of his son at the hands of a battalion intending to forcibly displace the Ahwahnechee people of Yosemite Valley.
 Those who believe in the curse cite accidents, mysterious deaths, and disappearances.
-For example, in 1996, two hikers died in the canyon.
+For example, in 1996, two hikers died in the canyon on the same day.
 Some park rangers have reportedly referred to Tenaya Canyon as the Bermuda Triangle of Yosemite.

 Hiking the canyon involves dangerous exposure to heights, and even if there is minimal water in Tenaya Creek, mandatory swims, dangerous waterfalls, and cascades.
 Wet and slippery glacially polished granite adds to the likelihood of falling.